magnunscheffer/veeam/vro-linuxreip/README.md

 # Veeam Recovery Orchestrator Linux Re-Ip Script

-The [reip.ps1](https://github.com/magnunscheffer/veeam/blob/main/linux-reip/reip.ps1) script was created to allow re-ip of linux VMs, which are currently not supported by Veeam.
+The [VRO-LinuxReIP.ps1](https://github.com/magnunscheffer/veeam/blob/main/vro-linuxreip/VRO-LinuxReIP.ps1) script was created to allow re-ip of linux VMs during VRO Execution Plan, which are currently not supported by Veeam.

 Use of this script is at your own risk.